joelparkerhenderson/objectives-and-key-results/README.md

 "OKRs inspire a conversation about how the company should really be spending its time and resources.
 What are the ultimate goals of what the business is doing?
 What is the real opportunity?
 How do we define success and how can we push success further?
 What's the dream by investing in these various initiatives?
 Once you are leading an organization, it behooves you to take this type of planning seriously and spend some time trying to answer these questions at some cadence (once or twice a year at least) to solidify the high level goals - even if there is constantly the risk of these OKRs getting trampled by the realities of the business."

-"One of the main benefits of OKRs imo is helping each person understand where they fit into the big objective.
+"One of the main benefits of OKRs in my opinion is helping each person understand where they fit into the big objective.
 Many people comment about their desire for ownership of their work.
 OKRs can play a role in describing a persons ownership."

+"The most important part of OKRs isn’t the metrics, it’s the understanding that the team has been tasked with solving some problem without being told how to solve it.
+The team gets to own the solutions that drive the metric.
+This is far better than just being a feature factory that cranks out whatever upper management demands."

 "Getting clarity about goals across a big organization where every single person has a different conception of the problems it faces is Very Hard.
 I don't know if OKRs are the right answer, but the right answer will definitely reflect the Very Hard nature of the problem it's trying to solve.
 Probably the most any methodology can do here is trick you into asking the right questions."

 "I have found that KPIs are a useful addition to an OKR framework.
 Objectives are usually big and ambitious, but need to be pinned down using Key Results.
 Key Results are the definition of success for an Objective.
 However, it’s often the case that there are many ‘numbers’ that affect the Key Results.
 In advance it is very difficult to know which combination of such metrics is the right one to target.
 In many cases these metrics can’t be hard coded into a KR, as the sweet spot for the business is unknown - and ultimately we don’t care which combination brings us to hit our KR.
 So KPIs allow us to play with the next layer down from KRs, setting and revising targets for the constituent numbers that ultimately drive a KR."

+### Mixed

+"Fundamentally, OKRs are a tool that should allow teams to make decisions about what to focus on, with the knowledge that they're aligned with the business objectives.
+If a team already has an immutable quarter+ roadmap, they're not making any decisions, they're just working; OKRs aren't a good fit for this kind of team.
+OKRs done well _should_ result in teams feeling empowered, because they can see the link between their actions/decisions and overall success.
+OKRs done poorly have the exact opposite effective; not just benign, but harmful."

+"One of the common failure modes of OKRs is that the top-down view of the management doesn't connect well to the reality of day-to-day operations.
+Of course, having teams produce bottom-up OKRs has failure modes too -- it's not really strategic planning if the leaves of the org tree are setting the goals.
+So you need both top-down and bottom-up.
+A cycle of planning seems to work best -- a high-level goal is transmitted down, then each team engages in a local goal-setting process, then these goals go up, then there is coordination and refinement.
+But this takes significant time and requires incredible discipline, so it's hard to do well."

+"Healthy OKRs do exist but they have preconditions.
+1. The individuals devising them must fully internalize which are the objectives that do matter for the org, among an ocean of "priorities".
+2. The KRs must be carefully thought out and evaluated against their vulnerability to the law of unintended consequences.
+3. The team(s) implementing the KRs must understand why theses KRs exist, their relationship to the Objective they serve, and how well (or not) they measure the objective.
+4. The leaders must be quick to change the KRs if there's any doubt as to whether they are actually helping, or causing more damage; the "why" should remain relatively constant over time, the "how" can change.
+5. KRs that have thresholds should always be ambitious and very hard to actually meet, as they stretch the organization's goals.
+6. Tying perforance bonuses to them is dangerous because it immediately results in gamification."

 ### Cons